Create bootstrapper packages

 *\Program Files (x86)\Microsoft Visual Studio 14.0\SDK\Bootstrapper\Packages*

-You can also determine the bootstrapper folder location from the Path value in the following registry key:
+You can also find the bootstrapper folder location from the Path value in the following registry key:

 On 64-bit systems, use the following registry key: